LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 * We have multiple indices (cutadapt calls them ‘adapters’)
 * We want to output a different file for each index

 **Cutadapt** has settings for all of these situations.
 It will allow reading two files as input, and will ensure that pairs of reads in these files are kept in sync.
-Indices at the beginning of reads are specified using ``-g`` ( ``​-G`` for the second file of reads), we can specify these multiple times, and name give different adapters.
+Indices at the beginning of reads are specified using ``-g`` ( ``​-G`` for the second file of reads), we can specify these multiple times, and name different adapters.
 We also specify that the adapters are right at the beginning, with no gaps, using a ``^`` symbol.
 We can specify that we want output files depending on the combination of adapters found using the ``​-o`` and ``​-p`` options for the first and second files respectively.

 Referring to the indices.txt file, we can now construct a command that demultiplexes our Lib1.
 To avoid a mess of files, I strongly suggest returning up to the parent directory and creating a new directory.
 Call this something appropriate.
 If you're unsure how to do this check the solution box below.